Anti-heroes of the faith in the book of JudgesWritten by Subby Szterszky

 None of this is a surprise to God, of course.
 From the womb, the Lord has known – and has ordained – the kind of person Samson is going to be and the things he’s going to do.
 Samson is to become God’s blunt instrument against the Philistines, a living weapon who would begin to break the Philistine power over Israel, a mission that would only be completed a century or two later by King David.

-During his entire story, Samson is noted for calling upon God only twice: the first time because he was thirsty, and the second to plead with God for one final empowerment, so that he might die avenging himself on his Philistine enemies.
+During his entire story, Samson calls upon God only twice: the first time because he was thirsty, and the second to plead with God for one final empowerment, so he might die avenging himself on his Philistine enemies.
 God grants both requests, and Samson’s last act is to bring the house down on 3,000 Philistines, including most of their ruling class.
-The final assessment of his time as a judge is that he killed more people at his death than he had during his life.
+The final assessment of Samson’s time as a judge is that he killed more people at his death than he had during his lifetime.

 The book of Judges can be a challenging read.
 Most of its stories lack happy endings or clear moral principles to emulate.
 Instead, they offer a wealth of dark material that can be hard to reconcile with God’s kind and loving nature.